silverstripe/silverstripe-framework/docs/en/misc/translation-process.md

 ### Export existing translations

-You can simply download the whole language pack as a ZIP archive and add it to your project.
-But for composite locales (e.g. "en-GB"), you have to change the keys in the first line of the file (see note above).
+As a project maintainer, you have the permission can simply download the whole language pack as a ZIP archive and add it to your project.
+But for composite locales (e.g. "en-GB"), you have to change the keys in the first line of the file.

+We encourage you to use the SilverStripe build tools for this instead, as they run some additional sanity checks.
+They require the "phing" tool.
+Create a 'translation-staging' branch in your module before starting, and merge it back manually to your 'master' as required.

+	pear install phing/phing
+	cp build.properties.default
+	cp build.properties # Add your own getlocalization config to 'build.properties' phing -Dmodule=<yourmodule> -propertyfile build.properties translations-sync

 ### Converting your language files from 2.4 PHP format